xznhj8129/uNAVlib/README.md

 In your script using unavlib you need to set `use_tcp=True` and pass the port number as the device.
 Check the script [`simpleUI_tcp.py`](/examples/simpleUI_tcp.py) in the `examples` folder.

 ## Contributions:
 All are welcome and encouraged to contribute!
+Seriously, please help!

 ## Acknowledgments:
 [Ricardo de Azambuja](https://github.com/ricardodeazambuja), [Tom](https://github.com/cmftom), [Yann](https://github.com/yannbouteiller), the [Cognifly Project](https://github.com/thecognifly/) and all other contributors for developing the original YAMSPy library.\